 The characteristics of a climbing shoe are inherited by the materials used in the manufacturing process.
 Want a stiffer profile?
 Use a thicker midsole.
 Looking for a vegan-friendly option?
 Opt for microfibre uppers instead of leather.
 To prevent the shoe from stretching, strategically line high-pressure areas.
 The choices are nearly endless and cater to the diverse needs of climbers.

 What better way to express your personality than with your footwear?
-If the glaring yellow of La Sportiva isn’t your vibe, pick your own color palette.
-Some manufacturers even let you choose the color of the heel rand!
+If the luminous yellow of La Sportiva isn’t your vibe, then simply just pick your own color palette.
+As you will soon discover, some manufacturers even let you choose the color of the heel rand!

-A few brave souls have tried to break into the custom shoe game, but few have managed to make significant strides.
-Let’s take a look at some of the standouts who are making waves in the world of custom footwear.
+A few brave souls have already attempted to break into the custom shoe game, but few have managed to make significant strides (later I will share my thoughts on why custom shoes haven’t caught on yet).
+But first, let’s take a look at some of the standouts who are making waves in the world of custom footwear.

 Acopa Climbing Shoes